- The 8 major flu epidemics in the UK from 1946 – 1974 arrived very rapidly, then ceased within 3 – 5 weeks.

 - Around 50% of influenza cases in New York City were recently shown** to be asymptomatic.

-I’m going to discuss something that most virologists and epidemiologists don’t like to think about: the timing and duration of influenza epidemics.
-They tend to dislike this topic because the data doesn’t fit in with their understanding and modelling of how epidemics ought to work.
+The timing and duration of influenza epidemics seems to be a neglected topic – probably because the data doesn’t fit well with models of how epidemics ought to work.

 The figure below shows the development of the 8 largest influenza epidemics in Cirencester, a community of about 3,700 people in the UK, between 1946 and 1974.
 The data were compiled by Edgar Hope-Simpson, who was a full-time GP in that town.
 He had a passion for virology, and became well-known for showing that shingles was caused by the reactivation of the chickenpox virus in the Island of Yell in Shetland.
 In Cirencester, he set up his own well-funded laboratory, where he was able to keep meticulous records of the viral strains that were responsible for the bouts of colds and flu that he saw in his medical practice.